tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

   *Hint:* This error indicates that most likely, your company has not passed the `Certification process <https://www.sii.cl/factura_electronica/factura_mercado/proceso_certificacion.htm>`_ in the SII - Sistema de Facturación de Mercado.
-If this is the case, please contact your Account Manager or Customer Support as this certification is not part of the the Odoo services, but we can give you some alternatives.
+If this is the case, please contact your Account Manager or Customer Support as this certification is not part of the the CoquiAPPs services, but we can give you some alternatives.

 .. _chile/credit-notes: